Timber Mills & Companies That Buy Trees For Lumber Near Me

 What You Need to Know Before Selling Trees

-Having less than a handful of trees or multiple trees for sale are also factors that can drive the lumber company’s interest to buy or not to buy.
+Having less than a handful of trees or multiple trees for sale can also drive the lumber company’s interest in buying or not buying.

 • Tree Companies That Buy Trees

 Most lumber companies will not be interested in buying just one tree for lumber.
-They’ll be more interested in buying as many as 20 to 30 trees, as that would be worth their time and investment.
+They’ll be more interested in purchasing as many as 20 to 30 trees, which would be worth their time and investment.

-The majority of the lumber companies are looking for voluminous purchases, but there may be one or two smaller lumber companies that may be willing to buy one or two trees from you.
-You just have to find them.
+Most lumber companies are looking for voluminous purchases, but one or two smaller lumber companies may be willing to buy one or two trees from you.
+You have to find them.

 If you’ve never sold trees for lumber before, then there are some terms you should first understand before you do.
-Knowing these terms will help you have better dealings with the lumber buying company.
+Knowing these terms will help you deal better with the lumber-buying company.

 Logs: Many lumber companies will buy trees in log form.
 This means the tree has already been cut down.

-Keep in mind that tree felling is dangerous work, so I don’t recommend you do it yourself.
+Remember that tree felling is dangerous work, so I don’t recommend doing it yourself.
 Transporting a truck full of logs is also risky, especially when they are not properly bound to the moving truck.

-To be on the safe side, do not sell your tree as logs.
+To be safe, do not sell your tree as logs.

-Sawlogs: Any softwood tree or hardwood species that doesn’t have much appeal can be sold as sawlogs.
+Sawlogs: Any softwood tree or hardwood species with little appeal can be sold as sawlogs.
 Trees that fall into this category include cedar, pine, and spruce trees.

 Stand trees: This term refers to several trees found in woodland areas, commonly across many acres.

-Stumpage: This means the amount you can be paid for your trees, and it can be measured in acreage (for large portions of woodland).
+Stumpage: This means the amount you can be paid for your trees, which can be measured in acreage (for large portions of woodland).
 Generally, stumpage is calculated in units Per Thousand Board Feet (MBF).

 Timber buyer: A timber buyer is a company that is in the business of buying trees from a tree owner.